Electromagnetic control of synchronized gear shifting

 3-Manual release mechanism

-When the ignition is turned on, the manual shift lock solenoid is activated by depressing the brake pedal (stoplight switch signal).
-This causes the locking pin to retract and the manual gear selector lever can thus be moved out of position "R".
+When the ignition is switched on, the manual gearshift lever lock solenoid is activated by pressing the brake pedal (signal from the brake light switch).
+This causes the locking pin to retract, and thus the manual gearshift lever can be moved out of the "P" position.

-If the signal from the brake is not received or is incorrect due to incorrect functioning, manual release of the blocking is possible.
+If, due to malfunction, the signal from the brake is not received or is incorrect, manual release of the lock is possible.

-To do this, remove the cover of the release mechanism and insert a suitable object (ignition) into the hole so that the manual gear selector lever can be moved out of position "R".
+To do this, remove the release mechanism cover and insert a suitable object (ignition key) into the hole until the manual gear selector lever can be moved out of the "P" position.

-NOTE: If the range "R" is selected again, the manual gear lever will be locked again.
+NOTE: If the "P" range is selected again, the manual gear selector lever will again be locked.

 Air conditioning

-If the PCM registers a signal "Kickdown" (shifting gears by pressing the accelerator pedal) (WOT, throttle open 95%), the air conditioning system is turned off for a maximum of 15 seconds.
+If the PCM detects a kickdown signal (WOT, 95% throttle open), the air conditioning system is turned off for a maximum of 15 seconds.

-The relay prevents the engine from starting when the manual gear selector is in the "R", "D", "2" or "1".
+The relay prevents the engine from starting when the manual gear selector lever is in position "R", "D", "2" or "1".

-The relay receives information about the position of the gear lever directly from the TR sensor.
+The relay receives information about the position of the gear selector lever directly from the TR sensor.

-The solenoid is built into the ignition switch.
-With the gear selector in position "R", the ground circuit of the electromagnet is broken.
-The locking pin is not locked into the ignition switch.
+The electromagnet is built into the ignition switch.
+When the gear selector lever is in the "P" position, the grounding circuit of the electromagnet is broken.
+The locking pin is not fixed in the ignition switch.

-When the manual gear selector is in a position other than "R", it is not possible to remove the key from the ignition switch.
+When the manual gear selector lever is in a position other than "P", the key cannot be removed from the ignition switch.

-The O/D indicator is a green indicator located on the instrument panel.
+The O/D indicator is a green indicator located on the instrument cluster.

-It informs the driver that the transmission control is blocking shifting to 4th gear.
+It informs the driver that the gearbox control is blocking the shift to 4th gear.

-The Powertrain Warning Light is an orange light located on the instrument panel.
+The powertrain indicator light is an orange light located on the instrument panel.

-Turning it on informs the driver that the transmission control has switched to an emergency operating program, or that the transmission fluid temperature is too high.
+When it is turned on, it informs the driver that the transmission control has switched to the emergency operating program or that the transmission fluid temperature is too high.

 Link to this page in different formats